The BC Sports Hall of Fame is a sports museum located at BC Place Stadium. It showcases Vancouver, BC and other Canadian

 Ways to Save

 There are a number of ways to save on the cost of admission at the BC Sports Hall of Fame.

-People with ticket stubs to BC Place events, BC Lions football games, Vancouver Canucks hockey games and Vancouver Whitecaps soccer games, for example, get 50% off the price of regular admission.
-To be eligible for the discount, show your ticket stub at the front desk within 2 weeks of the game.
+People with ticket stubs to BC Place events, BC Lions football games, Vancouver Canucks hockey games and Vancouver Whitecaps soccer games, for example, get 50% off the price of regular admission on game days.
+To be eligible for the discount, show your ticket stub at the front desk.

 Other discounts include members of Hosteling International getting in for the price of a youth or student, which is good for older members who aren’t students.
 Also, visitors to Science World or the Vancouver Lookout more often than not qualify for a 20% discount.